Playing MKV on iPad is tricky, as Apple made this format ‘officially’ unsupported. Nevertheless, there is quick workaround to put MKV movies on iPad.

 It will pick up the best conversion settings (if needed) for the best quality your device can play.
 Simultaneously it will sync your iPad without even having you touch iTunes.
 When WALTR transfers your file successfully, you will be notified with a ‘pleasant’ message.

 It’s that simple!
 Just drag & drop.
 Nothing else.
 No 3rd party apps.
 You may now natively play MKV on iPad using nothing more but your default movie player!

 Either way, the solution presented above lets you play MKV on iPad with little to no efforts.
-Go go try this out, there’s no strings attached!
+Go try this out, there are no strings attached!